Top IoT use cases & statistics for 2025

 Waste management

 Municipalities can use IoT sensors to track public transport utilization patterns.
-Using IoT analytics, they can detect overloaded or underloaded bus or train routes and optimize the allocation of transport resources across the city.
+Then, using IoT analytics, they can detect overloaded or underloaded bus or train routes and optimize the allocation of transport resources across the city.

 Smart lighting